-The number of shares of common stock that the holders of the preferred stock may acquire upon conversion will increase as the market price of the common stock declines below the assumed prices in the above table, and our existing stockholders will experience substantial dilution in their percentage ownership of our common stock.
-Furthermore, the holders of the preferred stock may sell at market price the shares of common stock they have acquired upon conversion at a 15% discount to prevailing market prices concurrently with, or shortly after, conversion, realizing a profit equal to the difference between the market price and the discounted conversion price.
+As of September 22, 1999, we had outstanding 5,940 shares of convertible preferred stock.
+Each series of preferred stock has a stated value of \$1,000 per share and is convertible into common stock at a conversion price equal to 85% of the lowest sale price of the common stock on the Nasdaq SmallCap Market over the five trading days preceding the date of conversion.
+The number of shares of common stock that may be acquired upon conversion is determined by dividing the stated value of the number of shares of preferred stock to be converted by the conversion price, subject to a maximum conversion price for each series.
+Since there is no minimum conversion price, there is no limit on the number of shares of common stock that holders of preferred stock may acquire upon conversion.
+For additional information concerning our outstanding preferred stock, see "Preferred Stock Financings."
+Holders of our preferred stock may sell at market price the shares of common stock they have acquired upon conversion at a 15% discount to prevailing market prices concurrently with, or shortly after, conversion, realizing a profit equal to the difference between the market price and the discounted conversion price.
 The holders of the preferred stock also could engage in short sales of our common stock, after delivering a notice of conversion to us, which could contribute to a decline in the market price of the common stock and give them the opportunity to profit from that decrease by covering their short position with shares acquired upon conversion at a 15% discount to the prevailing market price.
-The conversion of the preferred stock and subsequent sale of the common stock acquired upon conversion during periods when the market price of the common stock declines, or the possibility of such conversions and sales, may exacerbate the decline or impede increases in the market price of the common stock.
+The conversion of the preferred stock and subsequent sale of a large number of shares of common stock declines, or the possibility of such conversions and sales, may exacerbate the decline or impede increases in the market price of the common stock.